kofi-k/Portfolio/README.md

 # Kofi K. Profile

 This is a portfolio site for meself.
-I'm making this with react, typesccript and boostrap.
+I'm making this with react, typescript and bootstrap.
 Oh yeah there's framer motion too for my journey into the animationland.